BryanRodWil/Book/content/portfolio/2019-10-01_storyboard.md

 category: Sketch
 ---

-Realization of a storyboard to learn to tell a story in drawing with imposed actions (fight, fall, lengthened).
+A storyboard to learn to tell a story in drawing with imposed actions (fight, fall, lengthened).